-We sat down with the Facebook Disruptors team, the internal team that focuses on high growth, venture-backed startups, to press them on how they can make Facebook effective for B2B.
+We sat down with the Facebook Disruptors team, the internal team that focuses on high growth, venture-backed startups, to press them on how they can make Facebook effective for B2B advertising.
 They confirmed many of our hypotheses.
 Read on for our main takeaways.

 1. Algorithms need a lot of data.

 To allow Facebook to truly optimize a direct-response campaign, the Facebook team says you need to spend $50K/day for a week.
 Yikes!